vasconcedu/vasconcedu.github.io/resume.markdown

 # About Me

-I'm a computer engineer currently working for a tech company as a senior mobile security engineer.
-My duties comprise mainly designing and coding Android and iOS application security mechanisms.
+I'm a computer engineer currently working for a research institute as a master application security architect.
+My duties comprise mainly threat modeling, designing and coding application security mechanisms.

-Before that, I used to work at a research institute that provided penetration testing services for a major Android device manufacturer.
-My job was to find and exploit vulnerabilities in global Android applications.

 I'm currently pursuing a Master's degree in Computer Science and Computational Mathematics.
 My research focuses on leveraging mutation testing techniques to inject vulnerabilities into Android apps as a means to evaluate mobile security testing procedures.

 I'm a Catholic and a husband.
 I absolutely love building stuff, especially when I can literally get my hands dirty.
-Apart from building and sometimes reversing software, I also enjoy carrying out electronics and woodworking projects, reading, swimming and camping.
+Apart from building and sometimes reversing software, I also enjoy carrying out woodworking projects, reading, sharpening knives, swimming and camping.

 # Contact Me